-A great tip for travel that I always recommend for everyone is to scan copies of all of your important documents.
+An important travel tip to keep in mind as you prep for a trip is to scan copies of all of your important documents.
 This is a smart idea because if you end up losing your passport or debit card, it's going to make it much easier to get it replaced.
-Make copies before you leave home and stash a set in your travel journal or somewhere away from the originals.
-I usually email a copy to myself and my parents, so that I know I can always access them at any point.
+Make copies before you leave home, and stash a set in your travel journal or somewhere away from the originals.
+Email a copy to yourself and possibly to a friend or family member, so that you can always access them at any point.

-- Your Passport: I make sure to scan (or take photos of) my main photo page as well as any pages with visa stamps.
+- Your Passport: Take photos of the main photo page as well as any pages with visa stamps.
 You never know what you might need if you lose your passport, so it's best to have a record of everything.
 If in doubt, create a word document that contains your passport number, issue date, and expiry date, as these are the most important fields you'll need if you happen to have yours stolen.

-- Any Visas: I always take a photo of any important visas that you need to apply for in advance.
-For me, that was my visa for Russia and China.
+- Any Visas: Take a photo of any important visas that you need to apply for in advance.
 It's important to have a copy and be aware of your visa number, just in case you lose your passport and have to prove that you're not in the country illegally.

 - Airline tickets: You'll most likely have your confirmation for these online, but just make sure you don't delete these emails.
-I save all of my booking confirmations into a separate folder in my email, so I always know where to look for them.
+You can even save all your booking confirmations into a separate folder in my email, so you always know where to look for them.
 If the worst comes to the worst, you can call the airline, give them your passport number and name and they will be able to find your booking and resend your confirmation, so you don't have to worry too much about losing these details.

-- Credit or debit cards (useful to have the credit card number when calling or emailing the bank): When I lost my debit card abroad, it was much easier to apply for a new one when I could call the bank and tell them what my current number of my card was.
+- Credit or debit cards (useful to have the credit card number when calling or emailing the bank): If you lose your debit card abroad, it is much easier to apply for a new one if you can call the bank and tell them what the current number is.
 This is also useful if you want to book a week's worth of accommodation online using your card before getting it blocked, so that you have somewhere to stay while you wait for your new card to arrive.

 - Driver's license, student identification card, ISIC or other picture ID: Again, it's always useful to have these things, just in case you lose them.
 It always makes applying for a new copy much less hassle if you have the details of your old one.